 Did you know the first American magazine was published 1741?
-The General Magazine, co-published by none other than Benjamin Franklin, lasted just six issues.
+The General Magazine, co-published by none other than Benjamin Franklin, consisted of just six issues.

 Even though that first magazine didn't stay around long, the concept certainly did.
 There are literally thousands of magazine titles scattered about newsstands each month and this trend has lasted for decades.
-Now, apps like Texture, among several others, make reading current magazines an interactive experience on portable electronic devices.
+Now, apps like Texture, among several others, make reading current magazines an interactive experience on portable electronic devices as well.

-With all this publishing going on, especially with app reading gaining popularity, can a magazine ever really be considered collectible?
+With all this publishing going on, especially with app reading gaining popularity day by day, can a magazine ever really be considered collectible?
 Well, the answer is yes and no. Some magazines are highly collectible; others don't do much more than collect dust.

 Which Magazines are Collectible?